Author

 2026-07-04Comparison

-Quick answer: Buy the Plunge if you want a powered, self-chilling unit that holds cold water year round with almost no effort, and you accept roughly $6,000 and up.
-Buy the Ice Barrel, around $1,200, if you are fine hauling ice or adding a separate chiller later and want to spend far less up front.
+Quick answer: Buy the Plunge if you want a powered, self-chilling unit that holds cold water year round with almost no effort: $5,590 for The Plunge, with the lineup running $3,590 (Pop-Up) to $7,990 (All-In Gen 2).
+Buy the Ice Barrel 300 at $1,149.99 if you are fine hauling ice or adding a separate chiller later and want to spend far less up front.
 The real split is convenience versus cost: the Plunge decides everything for you, the Ice Barrel hands you the chiller, ice, and water-care decisions.

 Cold PlungeComparisonBuying GuideIce BarrelPlunge